MsgtGreer/ToDoMD/README.md

 # ToDoMD

 This plugin provides a new kind of todo syntax.
+For my view on this see [the Manifest](ToDoMD-Manifesto.md).

 It supports autocompletion for that syntax.
 More Features to be introduced over time, see section features.

 I am not an experienced JS or TS developer, I only picked up programming in those langauges a few weeks ago (September 2023).